 WritingWriting tips, resources, lessons, and exercises for students and teachers

-Writing is an incredibly complex process that involves integrating all areas of linguistic and literary knowledge; the quest to become a better writer is, therefore, mysterious, highly personal, and open-ended.
+Writing is a complex process that involves integrating all areas of linguistic and literary knowledge; the quest to become a better writer is, therefore, nebulous, highly personal, and open-ended.
 However, there are concrete steps that writers can take and specific principles they can follow to objectively improve their writing.
-Whether you’re trying to improve your own writing or help someone else improve theirs, I hope you’ll find this section of Camilla’s English Page useful.
+Although doing so requires effort and discipline, the benefits can be enormous.
+The information shared in this section of Camilla’s English Page reflects my experience as a tutor working primarily with high school and college students on their writing assignments and trying to help them become better writers in general.
+While these bits of insight and advice may not be novel or revelatory, they’re widely taught for a reason: they have stood the test of time.
+Whether you’re trying to improve your own writing or help someone else improve theirs, I hope you’ll find the information and exercises presented here useful.

-Many of the fundamentals of good writing are covered in the Grammar section of the site: topics such as sentence structure, puncutation, subject-verb agreement, usage, and parallelism, among others.
+Many of the fundamentals of good writing are covered in the Grammar section of the site: topics such as sentence structure, punctuation, subject-verb agreement, usage, and parallelism, among others.

 Developing a regular reading habit that includes different types of writing on a variety of topics is a critical element of becoming a better writer.
 See the Literature section for reading-related resources.